Rhotanini: Distribution

-The species of Rhotanini are tropical insects, living mainly in the rainforests of south-eastern Asia where members from all genera can be found.
-The largest number of species has been reported from Indonesia (34 species), Papua New Guinea (70 species) and the Philippines (52 species).
-The tribe is also known from southern parts of mainland Asia, ranging from India (2 species) and Sri Lanka (10 species) in the West to southern parts of Japan (4 species) in the East.
+The species of Rhotanini are predominantly tropical insects, living for example in the rainforests of south-eastern Asia where members from all genera can be found.
+The largest number of species has been reported from Indonesia (34 species), Papua New Guinea (70 species), the Philippines (52 species) and China (51 species).
+The tribe is also known from other parts of Asia, ranging from India (2 species) and Sri Lanka (10 species) in the West to southern parts of Japan (4 species) in the East.
 Further, Rhotanini have been reported from parts of Australia (12 species) and islands of the central and western Pacific like the Solomon Islands (17 species) or Micronesia (9 species).
 An isolated pocket of 5 species from the genus Muiralevu also occurs in parts of West Africa.
-However, other members of that genus can be found in south-eastern Asia (Indonesia, Borneo, the Philippines and Taiwan).
+However, other members of that genus can be found in south-eastern Asia (Indonesia, Borneo, the Philippines, China and Taiwan).